ACM-Research/coding-challenge-2023-spring/README.md

 ## Support and questions

 Feel free to ask for clarifications in the #research-qna channel in the [ACM UTD Discord server](https://discord.gg/nJxRdKdG4d)!
-You can also directly message ACM Research Co-Directors Pranav Nair or Sisi Aarukapalli-Rose on the ACM Research or the main ACM Discord servers.
+You can also directly message ACM Research Co-Directors Pranav Nair or Sisi Aarukapalli-Rose on the ACM Discord server.